 Steve Staffan, founder and CEO of Brummell

-While outsourced order fulfillment may seem like a great option for your ecommerce business, the following considerations may convince you to keep fulfillment in-house.
+While outsourced order fulfilment may seem like a great option for your ecommerce business, the following considerations may convince you to keep fulfilment in-house.

-1. You want to maintain total control of every step of the fulfillment process
+1. You want to maintain total control of every step of the fulfilment process

 Furthermore, if you or someone on your team are an ecommerce logistics expert, your distribution network is a core competency, or you’ve already built your own supply chain, you likely won’t need a 3PL, at least for some time.

-2. You insist on personalizing orders with gift wrapping or customization
+2. You insist on personalising orders with gift wrapping or customisation

-If you have unique packaging that involves any type of customization on an order-by-order basis — whether it’s a personalized handwritten note or a gift wrapped box with crinkle paper and a sticker on top — your unboxing experience may be beyond a 3PL’s capabilities.
+If you have unique packaging that involves any type of customisation on an order-by-order basis — whether it’s a personalised handwritten note or a gift wrapped box with crinkle paper and a sticker on top — your unboxing experience may be beyond a 3PL’s capabilities.

-Many 3PLs allow the use of branded boxes and poly mailers and provide kitting services to meet the unique needs of customers, though it may raise the cost of fulfillment.
-But in-house fulfillment will always give you freedom and flexibility over packaging.
+Many 3PLs allow the use of branded boxes and poly mailers and provide kitting services to meet the unique needs of customers, though it may raise the cost of fulfilment.
+But in-house fulfilment will always give you freedom and flexibility over packaging.